wix/Detox/docs/api/actions.md

 Simulates a long press on the element at its activation point or at the specified point.

 `duration` — press during time, in milliseconds.
-Optional (default is 1000 ms).
+Optional (defaults to the standard long-press duration for the platform).
 `point` — a point in the element’s coordinate space (optional, object with `x` and `y` numerical values, default is `null`).

 ```js